fairytaib/Deep-Drop/README.md

 ### Validation

 The HTML and CSS have been validated using the W3C Validator to ensure compliance.
+Javascript was tested by the Jshint Validator

 - Index Page HTML Validation: